dineshreddy8742/The-Strivers/README.md

-AI-Driven Life Cycle Assessment (LCA) Tool for Advancing Circularity and Sustainability in Metallurgy and Mining 🔹 Description
+🌿 AI-Driven Life Cycle Assessment (LCA) Tool for Advancing Circularity and Sustainability in Metallurgy and Mining

-Background
+Team: The Strivers
+Problem Statement ID: SIH25069

+🔹 Overview

-As industries increasingly emphasize sustainability, Life Cycle Assessment (LCA) is emerging not just as a tool for measuring environmental impact, but as a key strategy for advancing circularity.
-Metals such as aluminium, copper, and critical minerals—vital to sectors from energy to infrastructure—undergo multiple stages: from extraction and processing to use and end-of-life.
-Traditional linear models often result in resource depletion and waste.
+As industries increasingly emphasize sustainability, Life Cycle Assessment (LCA) is evolving beyond an environmental measurement tool into a key strategy for advancing circularity.
+Metals such as aluminium, copper, and critical minerals—vital to sectors from energy to infrastructure—undergo multiple stages: extraction, processing, use, and end-of-life.
+Traditional linear models often lead to resource depletion and waste.

-Modern LCA frameworks now assess not only emissions and resource use, but also the potential for reuse, recycling, and closed-loop systems.
-By informing decisions on product design, manufacturing, and end-of-life recovery, LCA enables a shift toward a circular economy where materials are kept in use longer and waste is minimized.
+Our platform leverages AI and ML to automate LCA processes, providing actionable insights into environmental and circularity performance while promoting resource-efficient, circular systems.

-Problem Statement
+🔹 Problem Statement

-There is a need for an intuitive, AI-powered software platform that allows metallurgists, engineers, and decision-makers to perform automated LCAs for metals (aluminium, copper, critical minerals), with a focus on circularity and sustainable resource use.
+Current LCA tools are either too generic or require extensive expertise, limiting their practical adoption in metallurgy and mining.
+There is a need for an intuitive, AI-powered platform that allows metallurgists, engineers, and decision-makers to:

+Perform automated LCAs for metals (aluminium, copper, critical minerals)

+Focus on circularity and sustainable resource use

+Access actionable insights even with limited data

-Proposed Solution
+🔹 Proposed Solution

 The platform is designed to:

+Input & Selection:
-Allow users to input or select process and production details, including:
+Users can input or select production process details, including:

 Raw vs. recycled material routes

-Energy use
+Energy consumption

 Transport and logistics

 End-of-life scenarios

-Use AI/ML models to:
+AI/ML Predictions:

-Estimate missing parameters
+Estimate missing environmental and circularity parameters

-Predict environmental and circularity indicators, such as recycled content, resource efficiency, extended product life, and potential for reuse
+Predict indicators such as recycled content, resource efficiency, extended product life, and potential for reuse

-Provide visualizations of:
+Visualizations:

 Circular flow opportunities

-Environmental impacts across the full value chain (from extraction to recycling/reuse)
+Environmental impacts across the full value chain

-Enable easy comparison of conventional vs. circular processing pathways
+Comparative dashboards for conventional vs. circular processing pathways

+Automated Reports:

-Generate actionable reports and recommendations for reducing impacts and enhancing circularity, even when user data is limited.
+Generate actionable recommendations to reduce impacts and enhance circularity

+Scenario Comparison:

+Easily compare conventional and circular production pathways

-Impact
+🔹 Impact

-With this tool, the metals sector will be empowered to make practical, data-driven choices that:
+By adopting this tool, the metals sector can:

 Foster environmental sustainability